 What financial goals do you have for them, and what financial goals do they have for themselves? (like I was saving up to go to Spain for 6 weeks + a car + car insurance + gas)?

-For example, in my interview article about how the Amish deal with their kid’s paychecks, Father Leroy used a 10/10/80 rule, with 10% for spending, 10% for investing, and 80% to his household.
-Each year of employment, his teens increase the investment amount + spending amount, and the amount they have to give to the household is decreased.
+For example, in my interview article about how the Amish deal with their kid’s paychecks, Father Leroy used a 10/10/80 rule, with 10% for spending, 10% for investing, and 80% for his household.
+Each year of employment, his teens increase their investment amount + spending amount, and the amount they have to give to the household is decreased.

 Which conversation are you most excited about having…and which makes your stomach turn?
 Let me know in the comments below and I'll see if I can help.